siker102/Causality-Pipeline-Analysis/README.md

 ## Additional Information

-The docker container RIGHT NOW does not support IDP, because of difficulties with RPY2, Docker and the PAGId library.
+The docker container RIGHT NOW does not support IDP right now, because of difficulties with RPY2, Docker and the PAGId library.
 To access full functionality download the program and install depenendencies, then start it via "python -m streamlit run causality_pipeline.py".